'May you live in interesting times' says an old Chinese proverb/curse (allegedly).

 The world will take care of itself and so must you.
 The more you invest now, the greater the return on your investment.

-If you communicate well, over the course of your professional lifetime you will earn 70% more than your colleagues.
+If you communicate well, over the course of your professional life you will earn 70% more than your colleagues.

 Wherever you are in your profession, now is a good time to invest in your future.